 Which approach to choose depends on things such as how your organization collects data and converts it to an automation solution, as well as on the development and maintenance strategy chosen for the automation solution in question.

-The most important differences between control modules and function blocks are summarized in the table below.
+The most important differences between control modules and function blocks are summarized in Table 1.